Last Updated on July 9, 2026 by Daniel Globe

 NetJets Jet Card Options

-NetJets Jet Card programs give you prepaid access in 25- or 50-hour blocks, which makes them a better fit if you fly less than 50 hours a year.
-You can choose fixed hourly access instead of locking up capital, so your cash stays freer for other goals.
-The Card275 gives you 25 hours on a Phenom 300 for $215,000, while the Card320 costs $280,000 and opens broader fleet access.
-That pricing comparison shows how you can trade aircraft specificity for range.
-The jet card benefits are clear: predictable hourly rates, no initial ownership stake, and no ongoing management fees.
-You keep on-demand private aviation without handling aircraft administration or long-term commitments.
-If you want mobility without being tied down, this structure gives you controlled access to NetJets’ fleet and lets you move on your terms, with fewer obligations and more flexibility.
+NetJets Jet Card programs give you prepaid access in blocks of flight hours, which makes them a better fit if you fly less than 50 hours a year.
+You choose fixed hourly access instead of locking up capital, so your cash stays free for other goals.
+The entry-level Card275 gives you 25 hours on a Phenom 300 for around $215,000, and higher-tier cards extend that access to a broader slice of the fleet at a higher blended rate.
+The jet card benefits are clear: predictable hourly rates, no ownership stake, and no ongoing management fees.
+About half of fractional customers start on a jet card before upgrading to a share once their flying pattern justifies it.

 NetJets Fractional Ownership Pros and Cons

-The appeal of ownership comes down to speed, access, and cost trade-offs.
-With NetJets, you get clear advantages: you can reserve a jet with a minimum 4-hour call-out, and you tap into a fleet of 800+ aircraft for varied missions.
-That means you can move on your schedule, not someone else’s.
+The appeal comes down to speed, access, and cost trade-offs.
+With NetJets, you get real advantages: guaranteed availability with as little as 4 hours’ notice on non-peak days, and access to a fleet of 800+ aircraft for varied missions.

-NetJets can free your travel time, but only if your usage justifies the financial load and long commitment.
+NetJets can save you real time, but only if your annual usage justifies the financial load and the five-year commitment.

 NetJets vs. Craft Pod

-If you want direct aircraft ownership, NetJets ties your capital to a specific jet, with entry costs starting near $500K and depreciation that can run 30% to 50% over five years, though you do get a guaranteed buyback.
-Craft Pod spreads your investment across multiple aircraft, which can reduce concentration risk and may improve capital return at exit.
-For fleet access, NetJets gives you predictable availability on peak days, while Craft Pod offsets usage costs with charter revenue and offers a more flexible, cleaner exit.
+If you want direct aircraft ownership, NetJets ties your capital to a specific jet, with entry costs starting near $500,000 and typical depreciation of 30% to 50% over five years, offset by a guaranteed buyback.
+Diversified alternatives like Craft Pod instead spread investment across a pod of multiple aircraft, which can reduce concentration risk and, according to the program’s own marketing, may improve capital return at exit through charter revenue.
+For fleet access, NetJets’ scale gives it an edge on peak-day availability that smaller or diversified programs typically can’t match.

 Frequently Asked Questions